Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Seeker Simulator Validation

 \subsubsection{Results and Analysis}

 The experimental results, summarized in Table~\ref{tab:profile_adherence_f1} and~\ref{tab:all_feature_macro_f1}, reveal several key insights regarding the controllability of seeker simulators.
 Linguistic features such as \textbf{verbosity} and \textbf{dialogue length} are relatively easy to learn, with all training-based methods substantially outperforming zero-shot baselines.
 In contrast, psychological features like \textbf{resistance} and \textbf{self-disclosure} are much harder: zero-shot models score around 0.2 in Macro F1, standard training reaches only around 0.3, and only our MoE-based model exceeds 0.4.
+Overall, our model achieves the highest profile adherence across all baselines, including standard zero-shot approaches, frontier reasoning models, and other training-based methods.
 Feature-level accuracy and correlation scores are in Table~\ref{tab:all_feature_macro_f1} and~\ref{tab:feature_profile_correlations}.

 \paragraph{Analysis on MoE's Adaptive Routing}